MicrosoftDocs/Devices-docs/surface/secure-surface-dock-ports-semm.md

 Managing Surface Dock 2 with SEMM is available for docks connected to Surface Book 3, Surface Laptop Studio, Surface Laptop 4, Surface Laptop 3, Surface Laptop Go, Surface Pro 8, Surface Pro 7+, Surface Pro 7, and Surface Pro X. These compatible Surface devices are commonly referred to as **host devices**.
 A package is applied to host devices based on if a host device is **authenticated** or **unauthenticated**.
 Configured settings reside in the UEFI layer on host devices enabling you — the IT admin — to manage Surface Dock 2 just like any other built-in peripheral such as the camera.

 >[!NOTE]
->You can manage Surface Dock 2 ports only when the dock is connected to one of the following compatible devices:  Surface Book 3, Surface Laptop 4, Surface Laptop 3, Surface Pro 7+, and Surface Pro 7.
+>You can manage Surface Dock 2 ports only when the dock is connected to one of the following compatible devices: Surface Pro 8, Surface Laptop Studio, Surface Book 3, Surface Laptop 4, Surface Laptop 3, Surface Pro 7+, and Surface Pro 7.
 Any device that doesn't receive the UEFI Authenticated policy settings is inherently an unauthenticated device.

 ### Scenarios